stackbit-projects/cool-spruce-11578/content/_index.md

 sections:
   - type: hero_section
     title: Website Design & Marketing Agency
-    subtitle: "Businesses do not pay for website success, they pay for website failure.\_ At Cloud Radix, we build blazing fast, hand crafted, static website solutions that clients can login and update themselves in seconds."
+    subtitle: "Businesses do not pay for website success, they pay for website failure.\_ At Cloud Radix, we build blazing fast, hand crafted, static website success solutions for businesses."
     actions:
       - label: Learn More
         url: /features